ayenewgirmay21/Final-Project/README.md

 **MediServe** is a full-stack Hospital Management and Appointment System built with the **MERN stack**.
 This platform allows hospital staff, doctors, and patients to efficiently manage appointments, doctor availability, and patient records in a secure and organized manner.

-The system is **live** and accessible via Render at: [https://mediserve-frontend-final-project.vercel.app](https://mediserve-frontend-final-project.vercel.app/)
+The system is **live** and accessible via vercel at: [https://mediserve-frontend-final-project.vercel.app](https://mediserve-frontend-final-project.vercel.app/)

 ---